plugwise/progress/improve.md

 ## Proposed change
-Small fixes from testers feedback applied including climate handling and state.
-With autumn and winter seasons coming climate systems are started again as such we incorporated forthcoming changes from it :)
+Move consts centrally and general code improvements.

 ## Type of change

 - [ ] Dependency upgrade
-- [x] Bugfix (non-breaking change which fixes an issue)
+- [ ] Bugfix (non-breaking change which fixes an issue)
 - [ ] New integration (thank you!)
 - [ ] New feature (which adds functionality to an existing integration)
-- [ ] Breaking change (fix/feature causing existing functionality to break)
+- [x] Breaking change (fix/feature causing existing functionality to break)
 - [ ] Code quality improvements to existing code or addition of tests

 ## Additional information